 |Progress Toward Outcome||

-Linkages with FCP RETAs established, specifically Future Cities, Future Women Initiative (Gender) and Unlocking Innovations for Development (Digital Finance TA) for potential joint work in Mandalay, Suva, Tbilisi and Ulaanbaatar
+Linkages with other SDCC TAs established, specifically Future Cities, Future Women Initiative (Gender TG), Localizing SDGs (Governance TG) and Unlocking Innovations for Development (Finance SG) for joint work in Mandalay, Suva, Tbilisi and Ulaanbaatar.

 |Description of Project Outputs||